National Level Exercise Background

 Graphic

-A number of important planning considerations taken into account when developing the concept for a National Level Exercise.
-1. Principals' Strategic Priorities.
-2. NEP Exercises and Real-World Incidents.
-3. Operational Plans.
-4. Whole Community Opportunities.
-5. Integration of Existing Exercises.
+Lists the five planning considerations for developing a National Level Exercise concept: 1.
+Principals' Exercise Priorities 2.
+National Exercise Program Exercises and Real-World Incidents 3.
+Operational Plans 4.
+Whole Community Opportunities 5.
+Integration of Existing Exercises

-To maximize participation in the National Level Exercise, FEMA’s National Exercise Division (NED) begins NLE planning no later than two years prior to the subsequent NLE, with additional NLE concept discussions occurring up to four years prior to conduct.
-This approach allows governments at the local, state, and federal levels as well as and private sector and non-profit partners to budget for participation through established budget cycles.
-Advance planning also allows for operational plans to guide NLE development, ensuring the exercise is tied to validating plans and capabilities, as intended.
+To maximize participation in the NLE, FEMA’s National Exercise Division (NED) begins NLE planning no later than two years prior to the subsequent NLE, with additional NLE concept discussions occurring up to four years prior to conduct.
+This approach allows all levels of government as well as private sector and non-profit partners to budget for participation through their established budget cycles.
+Such advance planning also allows for operational plans to guide NLE development, ensuring the exercise is tied to validating plans and capabilities, as intended.